ETC5513: Collaborative and Reproducible Practices

 - If you’re not sure which commit is good or bad, use

-to help you identify the commit hashes. - If you make a mistake or want to change your
+git logto help you identify the commit hashes. - If you make a mistake or want to change your

-to start the process over. - Don’t forget to push your changes to your fork after fixing the bug!
+good/badmarks, usegit bisect resetto start the process over. - Don’t forget to push your changes to your fork after fixing the bug!

 Conclusion

-to find the commit that introduced a bug in a Git repository.
+In this workshop, you learned how to use git bisect to find the commit that introduced a bug in a Git repository.
 You also learned how to fix the bug and create a pull request with your fix.
 This process is very useful for debugging and narrowing down the source of issues in large codebases.

 Advanced Exercise: Create a Script for Git Bisect Testing

-In this exercise, you’ll write a test script that automatically checks for the bug in the square
+In this exercise, you’ll write a test script that automatically checks for the bug in the square function, which you can use during the git bisect process.
+This script will be used to help you determine the exact commit that introduced the bug.

 Steps: